American Girl: Dolls and accessories

 In 1995, Pleasant Company released a line of contemporary dolls called American Girl of Today.
 In 2006, the product line was renamed Just Like You; it was changed again in 2010 to My American Girl, and in 2015 to Truly Me.
 This line has included over one hundred different dolls over the years.
 Each doll has a different combination of face mold, skin tone, eye color, hair color, length, texture, and/or style.
 American Girl states that this variety allows customers to choose dolls that "represent the individuality and diversity of today's American girls."
 A wide variety of contemporary clothing, accessories, and furniture is also available, and there are regular releases and retirements to update this line.
-Each year, a Girl of the Year doll is released who has her own unique talent; for example, Mia St. Clair, the Girl of the Year for 2008, was an ice skater, and Marisol Luna, the Girl of the Year for 2005, was a dancer.

 Girls of Many Lands was released by American Girl in the holiday season of 2002.
 Each doll was 9 inches tall and represented a 12-year-old girl from a time in history; in addition, each doll came with an accompanying book.
 Along with specific ethnicities, the dolls were given a home country and time periods, such as 1592 England, 1711 France, 1846 Ethiopia, and more.
 Sculpted by Helen Kish, the dolls were meant for display only and were priced from $48 to $54.
 The doll line lasted until the Fall of 2005.

+In 2001, American Girl launched a contemporary character doll named Lindsey Bergman, with her own story and accompanying clothing and accessories.
+A second contemporary character, Kailey Hopkins, was introduced a little over a year later, Her success led the company to develop contemporary characters each year, as part of a new Girl of the Year product line, and to launch those dolls each year on Jan.1.
+Every year since, a Girl of the Year doll who has her own unique story, challenge or talent has followed.
+For example, Mia St. Clair, the Girl of the Year for 2008, was an ice skater, and Marisol Luna, the Girl of the Year for 2005, was a dancer.

 Bitty Baby is a line of 15-inch baby dolls targeted to children aged three and older.
 They are cheaper than the 18-inch dolls and as of 2024, retail at $60 each.
 In 2013, American Girl Publishing released Bitty Baby books, picture books aimed at girls ages 3–6.

 The Bitty Twins line debuted in 2003 to represent slightly older toddlers and/or preschoolers.
 The Bitty Twins were the same size as the Bitty Baby dolls.
 They were discontinued in June 2016.

 Hopscotch Hill School was released by American Girl in 2003.
 The dolls were 16 in tall, came with jointed limbs and painted eyes, and had a slimmer overall body shape.
 They, along with the stories which came with the dolls written by Valerie Tripp, were aimed at elementary-age girls from four to six years old and were sold until 2006.